 Place the BBQ in an open area away from trees.
 Pine needles, leaves, and bugs will fall into an open BBQ and clog the gas ports.

 Ensure the BBQ is firmly supported.
 A strong gust of wind when the top is up can blow the BBQ right off the deck.
-This is not only expensive if the BBQ is damaged, but it is also very dangerous if the BBQ is being used on a windy day.
+This is not only expensive if the gas grill is damaged, but it is also very dangerous if the BBQ is being used on a windy day.

 Note: Pine needles are extremely flammable.
 Do not place the BBQ near a pine tree.
 A burner flare-up could torch the whole tree!

 BBQ’s are notorious for having problems.
 Most of the time the gas grill won’t work because we have neglected to take the time to properly clean it or cover it.

 Before doing any troubleshooting on your cottage gas grill, turn off the gas at the BBQ and the tank.
 Disconnect the tank from the BBQ.

 When turning the propane tank gas back on, always do it slowly.

 If you have a battery powered spark system, change the battery.
 If the battery is good, or you have a manual spark system you need to check the BBQ igniter(s).